Choose the Right Business Process Suite with These 5 Tips

 - Customized metrics recording and automatic report generation

-The list can be longer, but the lack of core features should be a deal-breaker if the BPM Suite you’re evaluating doesn’t include them.
+The list can be longer, but the lack of core features should be a deal-breaker if the business process suite you’re evaluating doesn’t include them.

-Using a BPM suite offers rapid process automation, remarkable agility, seamless collaboration between process participants, useful insights, and overall operational excellence.
+Using a business process suite offers rapid process automation, remarkable agility, seamless collaboration between process participants, useful insights, and overall operational excellence.
 This gives more control to process owners and accelerates the time to value (TtV) associated with any business process.

-Organizations can also use a BPM Suite to build a culture around management by exception (MBE), where process managers are required to step in only if an operation encounters major process deviations.
+Organizations can also use a business process suite to build a culture around management by exception (MBE), where process managers are required to step in only if an operation encounters major process deviations.
 This adds business intelligence to an organization’s processes and decision making.

-When examining BPM suites, you’ll find that there are code-heavy platforms, low-code BPMS and no-code BPMS.
-A low-code BPM suite makes it easier for ‘citizen developers’ to create their own automated processes.
+When examining business process management suites, you’ll find that there are code-heavy platforms, low-code BPMS and no-code BPMS.
+A low-code BPM Software makes it easier for ‘citizen developers’ to create their own automated processes.
 A no-code platform makes it possible for anyone to build a process by eliminating coding altogether.